VET APPROVED

 This condition is sure to get compliments, as it creates quite a stunning contrast.

-Rather than having two completely different eye colors, segmental heterochromia happens when each iris has two separate colors.
-For instance, one part of the iris lacks pigment, while the other has high melanin.
+Rather than having two completely different eye colors, segmental heterochromia happens when two different colors can be found in one iris.
+This occurs because one part of the iris has more pigment than the other.

-This condition causes the iris to look split, essentially.
+This condition causes the iris to look split.
 Any dog that carries the merle gene has the potential to have segmental heterochromia.

 Health Issues Associated With Eye Color

-There have been rumors over the years that a dog’s eye color can mean they have certain health conditions, and it’s true.
-Blue dog eyes have been linked to breeds that suffer from blindness or deafness.
-Merle carriers can suffer while double merle genes are especially susceptible.
-But it isn’t always a guarantee that it will happen to every dog who carries the gene.
+There have been rumors over the years that a dog’s eye color can mean they have certain health conditions, and it’s partially true.
+Blue-eyed dogs have been linked to suffering from blindness or deafness.
+This can be true in double merle dogs (dogs with two merle parents), which can potentially be blind and deaf.

-Dalmatians have the highest percentage of deafness in a single breed, making up over 8% bilaterally and 22% unilaterally, which are outstanding numbers.
+Dalmatians have the highest percentage of deafness in a single breed, making up over 5% bilaterally and 15-30% unilaterally, which should not be ignored.
+Luckily, responsible breeding is helping to reduce these numbers.

 If you believe your dog’s eye color is changing to blue, this might signal a problem.
-With cataracts and other eye diseases, the eye may take on a cloudy blue hue.
+With uveitis, glaucoma, and cataracts, the eye may take on a cloudy blue hue.

 Get your dog to the vet right away if this has started since going untreated can cause eventual blindness.

 Even though brown is the most common color, all of our dogs’ eyes are unique and special.
 It’s intriguing how coat color plays such a big factor in eye color.
-Remember that even if your puppy has stunning blue eyes at 8 weeks, that might change by 3 months.
+Remember that even if your newborn puppy has stunning blue eyes, that might start changing at around 2 months.

 If you have an adult dog and you think their eyes are changing color, it’s important to get them to the vet, as that could signal other health issues.
 It’s better to play it safe.